Last Updated on: 16th February 2024, 04:03 pm

 In case I leave you out;

-In freelance writing, you manage your time and work.
-You choose the time that you should work—no one comes to micromanage you!
+For instance, in freelance writing, you manage your time and work.
+You choose the time you should work—no one comes to micromanage you!
 You are your own boss.

 1. Be a good manager of time